-NSC have a policy that subject to condition they will part exchange any NSC saddle for another more suitable or upgrade to a different or latest model.
+NSC have a policy that subject to condition they will part exchange any NSC saddle for another more suitable or upgrade to a different or latest model, so long as you have used only our Approved Saddle Fitters and Saddlers to service your saddle.
 The amount agreed on for your existing saddle must be put to the upgrade of your new NSC saddle.
 NSC do not have a precise devaluation scheme after the first 16 months as this will depend on the condition of the saddle, and the model you have.

 What it does mean is that an NSC customer should never be stuck with a saddle that they cannot use.

 Our saddlers/fitters will do their utmost to give unbiased advice as to how to alter your non NSC saddle to give a more sympathetic fit to your horse but under no circumstances will NSC be held responsible for the efficacy of such advice.
 NSC will not be liable for any mistakes in customers’ judgement in using a saddle purchased from another source.NSC’s fees for assessing other brands of saddles is $150 including its per hour at your venue – this will include small re-balancing or re-flocking jobs where that is possible.

 There is a minimum $75 labour and dismantling charge at the workshop, plus postage where appropriate.